Encore Music Notation Software

 I've used Encore for over 15 years and have created thousands of beautiful scores with this remarkable tool.
 I've found nothing superior for my needs.

 During Encore's dormant period I tried the top competitors for transcribing, composing, and publishing music -- but none successfully enticed me to switch, because none offered a compelling balance of simplicity, usability, depth and quality.
 Many things easily accomplished in Encore were impossible in Finale and Sibelius.
 Indeed these applications have many features that Encore lacks, but mostly those are tools for high-end orchestral scoring and part making ... and none were critical to my needs in creating guitar, fiddle notation and tablature, vocal lead sheets, and small scores.
-It just wasn't worth the effort, even though I sorely miss the tablature staff rhythmic notation that these other product offer.
+It just wasn't worth the effort, even though I sorely miss the tablature staff rhythmic notation that these other products offer.

 Regarding Encore's longstanding superior ease of use, actions that were always easy in Encore have only been simplified recently in Finale.
 Look no further than Finale 2008's new feature list.
 Here's a description of Finale's new Selection Tool: